 Selling or swapping coins from an airdrop

 The bad news keeps on coming.
-Not only will could you pay Income Tax when you receive an airdrop, but you'll pay Income Tax when you later sell, swap, or spend the coins or tokens you received from an airdrop - if there's a profit.
+Not only will you pay Income Tax when you receive an airdrop, but you'll pay 30% tax when you later sell, swap, or spend the coins or tokens you received from an airdrop - if there's a profit.